 At Homes For Heroes, we have made it our mission to help you, our Heroes, navigate the waters of home buying and save you money along the way.
-On average, when you work with one of our real estate specialists, you save yourself over $1,500 on your home purchase.
+On average, when our heroes work with one of our real estate specialists, they save $2,400 on their home purchase.
 Partnering with us means no red tape, no hidden fees, no upfront costs and no catch.

 We are committed to making your home buying experience as smooth and painless as possible for you.
 We are happy to share a few tips we have learned along the way that can help save you thousands of dollars on your home purchase.

 Closing costs are fees associated with the purchase of your home that, unlike a down payment, you will never see again.
 A down payment goes directly to the purchase of your home and can help you build equity.
 On the other hand, closing costs are fees paid to third parties and your lender.
 Those fees can quickly add up to 2 to 5% of your homes purchase price.